Architecture Perspective

 Works only when the checkbox Display assessment is marked.

 Usually, you start by creating the first component(s).
-Click on and then hover over the white (currently still empty) editor field to drag & drop your first component.
-As show here, you can give each component a name:
+Click on and then hover over the white (currently still empty) editor field to drop your first component.
+As shown here, you can give each component a name:

 Image: architecture-create-component

 Each component has a number of properties that are presented for modification when clicked.
 The properties are shown in a panel with resizable height below the editor.
-In this example, the name of a component as well as some descriptive comment can be changed:
+In this example, the name of the component, a descriptive comment, the policy visibilities, the stereotype and the mappings can be changed:

 Image: architecture-edit-component